FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 It does not matter what prediction was made specifically.
 All that matters is if the prediction was correct, wrong or if no prediction was made.
 In other words: The rocks added or removed are determined by the result rolled, not by what was predicted.
 E.g., if a 🎁 (Wunsch) is rolled, it doesn't matter if 🦄 (Einhorn) or ☢️ (Dreifaltig) were predicted, both are wrong and the player must return 2 rocks to the central stash.

+If a player forgets to make a prediction and rolls the dice or mentions the prediciton too late this is dealt as a passive role.

-Once the rocks are taken or given the player takes back the rolled dice from the dice tray and the turn ends.
+First taken or give rocks, then put your dice back from the dice tray.
+With this action your turn ends and it's the next players turn.

 ## Einhorn

-Additionally, if a player that rolls an 🦄 (Einhorn) receives the 🦄 figure.
+Additionally to receiving or taking rocks based on the players prediction, when rolling an 🦄 (Einhorn) this player additionally receives the 🦄 figure.

 The 🦄 figure has the follow effects for the owner: